stingerlabs/ember-graph/README.md

 	// Now load user #7 in the form of a promise return post1.get('author');
 }).then(function(user7) {
-	// Ember-Graph is smart enough to know that we connect post #1 to user #7 console.log(user7.get('_posts')); // ['1']
+	// Ember-Graph is smart enough to know that we connected post #1 to user #7 console.log(user7.get('_posts')); // ['1']
 	// Let's save our user, which also returns a promise return user7.save();